 Advancements in laser technology include reel-to-reel part handling with real-time inspection, and closed loop end point detection to address stripping ultra-thin wires, smaller strip regions, multi-wire ribbons, braid catheters, and catheters.

-At Laser Wire Solutions, we understand within the medical device industry there is a need for very clean insulation removal, a need to have a little impact on the integrity of fine and fragile wires (with diameters of 10 to 25 microns), and to ensure the process is environmentally clean and safe.
+We understand within the medical device industry there is a need for very clean insulation removal, to have little impact on the integrity of fine wires, with diameters of 10 to 25 microns.
+With our solutions, we ensure the process is environmentally clean and safe.

 Due to the laser beam pattern being programmable there is an assortment of configurations that can be produced.
 This means that wires can be end stripped using a crosscut or crosscut and slit, a window pattern, angled cuts or any of a number of programmable patterns on a wire or ribbon cable.